 A bias incident is an act of conduct, speech, or expression to which a bias motive related to the incident is evident as a contributing factor.
 Bias also attends to the ways in which power and privilege have differential impact on individuals involved based on their identity groups membership.
 The Bias Incident Response Team (BIRT) pays attention to how those dynamics impact those involved in the bias incident, student experience, and the larger Northwestern community.
-Bias Incident Response system and team is an informal Northwestern system for students to report identity-based concerns that arise when interacting with a member of the Northwestern community.
+Bias Incident Reports are reported to and reviewed by the BIRT.
+The Bias Incident Response system and team is an informal Northwestern system for students to report identity-based concerns that arise when interacting with a member of the Northwestern community.
 BIRT was created in response to feedback students gave during community forums after racial incidents that occurred in during 2012.